ericoc/gaw.sh/README.md

 	|  3 | linodereferral | http://www.linode.com/?r=f9976de410ab39ee8e022d5bcc9ad24c6df18536 | 71.197.190.30 | 1323044415 | 1      |       52 |
 	+----+----------------+-------------------------------------------------------------------+---------------+------------+--------+----------+
 	1 row in set (0.01 sec)

+## Notes

+* Attempting to visit a hidden/disabled URL will still add an entry for that URL to the "visits" table even though it's not active
+* More to come at some point...

 ---------------------------------------